 d) the copying and use of operational information should be logged to provide an audit trail.

-System and acceptance testing usually requires substantial volumes of test data that are as close as possible to operational data.
+System and acceptance testing usually require substantial volumes of test data that are as close as possible to operational data.

 Data used in testing environments such as quality assurance, test, and development must be protected against unauthorized access.
 For example, test environments may be firewalled to restricted to campus systems.
 Accounts may be disabled so that only a subset of accounts can be used for testing.
 Copying data between production and test environment should be approved.
 Where possible data used for testing should not contain personally identifiable information.
 Guidelines for Data De-Identification or Anonymization should be followed to remove sensitive information or to modify it beyond recognition when used for testing purposes.
 If production data is used unchanged for testing, the data should be protected with the same level of controls used for the production system.
 Test data must be selected carefully, protected, and controlled.
 Test data should ideally be created in a generic form with no relation to living system data.
 However, it is recognized that often live data must be used to perform accurate testing.
 Where live data is used for testing it should be; Anonymized as far as possible; Carefully selected and secured for the period of testing; Securely deleted when testing is complete.
 Use of live data must be pre-authorized, logged, and monitored.
 The auditor will expect to see robust procedures in place to protect data being used in test environments, especially if this is wholly or partly live data.

 Subscribe to get access